 I had been eating Singapore Mei Fun (Singapore Rice Noodles, 星洲米粉) for years before I realised it had no confirmed association with Singapore.
 Some believe it’s a creation by Hong Kong chefs based on Cantonese style fried noodles with influence from Southeast-asian cuisine.
 You can find it in Cantonese eateries and Hong Kong style tea restaurants (茶餐厅).
 Also, it’s a favourite on menus of Chinese takeaways (take-out) in the West.

-Essentially, Singapore Mei Fun consists of rice vermicelli seasoned with curry powder, soy sauce and stir-fried with egg, shrimp, Chinese BBQ pork & a variety of crunchy vegetables.
+As an advanced version of Chinese chow mei fun, Singapore Mei Fun consists of rice vermicelli seasoned with curry powder, soy sauce and stir-fried with egg, shrimp, Chinese BBQ pork & a variety of crunchy vegetables.
 Combining many elements in one dish, it’s a hearty, appetizing meal bursting with flavours.
 My recipe is for making 2 adult portions but please feel free to double it up if you have a large wok to fry with.

 As a tasty, complex all-in-one dish, Singapore Mei Fun calls for quite a few ingredients.
 But don’t be intimidated by the length of the list.
 The end result is so rewarding!
 I’m sure you will want to make it again and again.
 To give you a clear idea of the composition of the dish, I classify the ingredients into four groups:

 - Noodles.
 More precisely, you will need dried rice vermicelli which is known as Mei Fun (or Mai Fun).

 - Proteins.
 The traditional recipes use eggs, fresh shrimp and Char Siu (Chinese BBQ pork).
 I will write about substitute ideas in later sections.